ef10007/Holiday_Vibes/README.md

 * Flight -  inform them via email

-(8th.Mar.2019 : The 'country_code' list is going to be saved as JSON in Python file.
-Since the country codes are constants that do not require maintenance, we are going to accomplish a high velocity with less access frequency of database.)
+(8th.Mar.2019 : The 'country_code' list is going to be saved as JSON 'city_code'.
+We narrowed the range of city choices that are from each continent - Asia, Africa, North America, South America, Europe, Australia, and Antarctica. )

 ----